-|Prefer scrolling editor canvas to keep caret line centered||Click this option to choose scrolling editor canvas and keeping the caret in place. |
+Keep the caret in place, scroll editor canvas: select this option to choose scrolling editor canvas and keeping the caret at place.

-Keeping the caret in place and scrolling the editor canvas can be helpful in course of debugging session.
+This can be helpful in course of debugging session.
 As you step through the lines of code, the editor canvas scrolls, while the line at caret is always in the center of the screen.

-|Prefer moving caret line to minimize editor scrolling: click this option to choose moving the caret.
+Move caret, minimize editor scrolling: click this option to choose moving the caret.

 When you step through the lines of code during the debugging session, the caret moves down, and the editor canvas doesn't scroll until the caret line reaches the bottom of the screen.

-|Copy as rich text by default||Select this checkbox to copy a rich text from the editor to any other editor that recognizes RTF.
+Rich text: select this checkbox to copy a rich text from the editor to any other editor that recognizes RTF.

 Use this list to select a color scheme for the text copy.
 You can select from the following options: